Brauer relations in finite groups

 is imprimitive.
 Let $A$ be a subgroup of $\Im(P\rightarrow \Aut C)$ of index $p$ and such that for some $j$, $A\cap \Aut C_{l_j}\neq \Im(P\rightarrow \Aut C_{l_j})$.
-By intersecting $H$ and $H'$ with the pre-image of $A$ in $P$, we may find subgroups $H_A\le H$ and $H_A'\le H'$ of index $p$ whose image in $\Aut C$ lies in $A$, and in particular whose image in $\Aut C_{l_j}$ is strictly smaller than that of $H$ and of $H'$, respectively.
-By inducing the relation of Example \ref{exer:G20}, we may replace $pH$ and $pH'$ in $\Theta$ by $H_A$ and $H_A'$, respectively, and by groups containing $C_{l_j}$, without changing the class of $\Theta$ in $\Prim(G)$.
-Now, we can replace $H_A$ by $H_A'$ and by groups intersecting $\bigC$, using the relation of Proposition \ref{prop:relmodC}.
-Since $H_A$ and $H_A'$ together generate a proper subgroup of $G$ (it is contained in the pre-image of $A$ in $P$), the class of $\Theta$ in $\Prim(G)$ still hasn't changed.
-But now, the only element of $\cH$ appearing in $\Theta$ is $H_A'$, so by Proposition \ref{prop:relmodC}, it must appear with coefficient 0 and the resulting relation is imprimitive by Lemma \ref{lem:deflations}. \end{proof}
+By intersecting $H_1$ and $H_2$ with the pre-image of $A$ in $P$, we may find subgroups $H_3\le H_1$ and $H_4\le H_2$ of index $p$ whose image in $\Aut C$ lies in $A$, and in particular whose image in $\Aut C_{l_j}$ is strictly smaller than that of $H_1$ and of $H_2$, respectively.
+By inducing the relation of Example \ref{exer:G20}, we may replace $pH_1$ and $pH_2$ in $\Theta$ by $H_3$ and $H_4$, respectively, and by groups containing $C_{l_j}$, without changing the class of $\Theta$ in $\Prim(G)$.
+Now, we can replace $H_3$ by $H_4$ and by groups intersecting $\bigC$ non-trivially, using the relation of Corollary \ref{cor:relmodC2} (1).
+Since $H_3$ and $H_4$ together generate a proper subgroup of $G$ (it is contained in the pre-image of $A$ in $P$), the class of $\Theta$ in $\Prim(G)$ is still unchanged.
+But now, the only element of $\cH$ appearing in $\Theta$ is $H_4$, so by Corollary \ref{cor:relmodC}, it must appear with coefficient 0 and the resulting relation is imprimitive by Lemma \ref{lem:deflations}. \end{proof}